oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused.

 Is it Worth it To Fight a Traffic Ticket in Oregon?